uriel1998/mpdq/README.md

 * -h : Show a short help message.
 * --loud: Give more feedback to terminal (yes, this means the default is quiet mode)

-It should be run as a cronjob or the like.
-There is not -- at this time -- an idle loop (though I may add it after testing that this part works.)
+It should be run as a single run process or using the `watch` command (e.g. `watch -n 60 mpdq`).

 With each run, `mpdq` will add `queuesize` (from the ini file) tracks to MPD queue and then exit.

+* If `mpdq.ini` is set up properly, you can even just do "random mode" by running `mpdq` by itself, and setting the frequency using `-d`.
+* If you've got `default.cfg` set up as well, you can just run `mpdq` with no switches.

 Because you define the hostname, it does *not* have to be on the same machine running MPD, but because it *does* check file existence, you'll have to have an identical music library structure.
+For example, I use a shared NFS mount.

 `mpdq` logs what songs it has played, and will not repeat the same song during the time specified in `mpdq.ini`.
 It does *not* log songs played or added in